 The only downside is how the increased refresh rate drains the battery significantly faster.
 This is why Samsung’s locked the screen to only display in 1080p resolutions when running in 120Hz.
 This sounds like a big limiter, but honestly, with real-world use I didn’t mind the compromise, feeling the screen uniformly was still sharp enough.

 Colours and brightness levels are also uniformly excellent.
 Though I found the out of the box vivid setting a little warm for my liking, you’ll struggle to get a prettier looking display on a phone.
 Movies look brilliant and are uniformly atmospheric thanks to the screen’s HDR support and stellar contrast.

 My only quibble is that switching the refresh rate is a bit of a faff and I’d really like to see some form of automation applied, like what happens on gaming monitors.
 There’s no point having a screen run at 120Hz when you’re watching video content that’s mastered at a lower refresh rate.

 We’ve also seen that making a screen truly variable and able to drop below 60Hz can seriously improve battery life thanks to the Apple Watch 5 – which can drop to run a 1Hz when it’s just displaying the time.

-Under the hood, the Plus is an absolute beast of a phone, regardless of which CPU option you get – like all Samsung phones the US version of the S20 Plus uses a Qualcomm Snapdragon, not Exynos chip.
+Under the hood, the Plus is an absolute beast of a best phone, regardless of which CPU option you get – like all Samsung phones the US version of the S20 Plus uses a Qualcomm Snapdragon, not Exynos chip.